 The good-government Municipal League today weighed in on two Seattle ballot measures that have largely gone under the radar.
 The League’s Foundation Board voted to support a public financing measure for City Council races, Proposition 1, while it opposed a measure to elect seven City Council members by geographic district and two at-large.
 Interestingly,…More

+The first candidate background checks funded by a new nonprofit, Candidate Verification, are in, and they show … basically nothing.
 Candidate Verification teamed up with the Municipal League to background check up to 50 primary-election candidates’ criminal and civil backgrounds and work histories.
 The League, which is known for its nonpartisan candidate ratings (“good,” “very…More

 The King County Municipal League, known for its nonpartisan ratings of local candidates, is going to start background checking them, too.
 The nonprofit group is teaming with a new nonprofit called CandidateVerification.
 CandidateVerification will use the same technology used by corporations hiring new employees to verify candidates’ resumes and learn about any criminal background.
 They’ll check…More